“Understand the somewhat different (and evolving) approaches to combining business and mission.”

 - Missionary: someone who is paid or supported by churches and donors to serve God in another culture.

-- Tentmaker: a believer who intentionally takes a job with a company in another culture, is fully supported by that job, and strives to witness cross-culturally.
+- Tentmaker: a believer who intentionally takes a job with a company or a relief or community development NGO in another culture, is fully supported by that job, and strives to witness cross-culturally.

 - Bi-vocational: someone who works two jobs, often one for pay and one as a volunteer worker or supported by donors; not a B4T worker.